qgis/QGIS-Website/content/community/organisation/mailinglists.md

 {{< rich-list listLink="http://lists.osgeo.org/mailman/listinfo/qgis-qwc2"  layoutClass="half"listTitle="QGIS Web Client 2" listSubtitle="http://lists.osgeo.org/mailman/listinfo/qgis-qwc2" >}}

-You can subscribe to the list or send a message to all members by emailing [qgis-qwc2@lists.osgeo.org](mailto:qgis-qwc2@lists.osgeo.org).
+You can subscribe to the list by using the link above.
+Once you are subscribed, you can use the following email address to post your questions or discussion inputs: [qgis-qwc2@lists.osgeo.org](mailto:qgis-qwc2@lists.osgeo.org).

 {{< content-end >}}